Want to watch this video? Sign up for the course here. Or enter your email below to watch one free video.

 You may unlock this video for FREE.
 Enter your email address for instant access AND to receive ongoing updates and special discounts related to this topic.

-Slips and trips are the most common cause of accidents as reported by the HSE.
-They account for around a third of all major workplace injuries and can lead to other accidents, such as falls from height or into machinery.
-Slips, trips or falls account for around 30% of non-fatal injuries to employees, and falls from height account for around a quarter of all fatal injuries in the workplace.
-Over half of these deaths were to workers in the construction sector, with an annual average of roughly 18 fatalities.
+According to the HSE, slips and trips are the most common cause of workplace accidents, accounting for around a third of all major injuries.
+These incidents can also lead to other serious accidents, such as falls from height or into machinery.
+Slips, trips, or falls constitute about 30% of non-fatal employee injuries, while falls from height account for approximately a quarter of all fatal workplace injuries.

-But it’s not just workers that are at risk.
-The HSE state that slips and trips also account for half of all reported injuries in workplaces where there is public access, such as hospitals, shops and restaurants.
+Over half of these fatal falls occur in the construction sector, with an annual average of roughly 18 fatalities.
+However, it is not only workers who are at risk.
+The HSE reports that slips and trips also account for half of all reported injuries in workplaces with public access, such as hospitals, shops, and restaurants.